nology-tech/react-code-along/notes/plan.md

 ---

-## CA: How can we make a mock a response from a API?
+## How can we make a mock a response from a API?

 In src in the data folder create an albums.js file.
 This will be the mock albums data for the components in the discography section.
 It is mocking a response from the audio db.